cannon-zz/allpro88-fx2-soft/README.md

 ## Install the Firmware

+Programming the device requires the `fxload` tool.
+Debian users can install the `fxload` package with apt.

 For runtime single-use only (firmware gets installed into RAM by the host after the programmer has been powered up), use, for example,

 	$ fxload -t fx2lp -D /dev/bus/usb/001/008 -I build/firmware.ihx